All Episodes

 What's going on?

-Well, I you know, after listening to Laura this morning and finding out that this knucklehead in North Carolina, who's supposedly a Republican, Tom Tillis, is putting forth legislation to protect Special Prosecutor Mueller.
+Well, you know, after listening to Laura this morning and finding out that this knucklehead in North Carolina, who's supposedly a Republican, Tom Tillis, is putting forth legislation to protect Special Prosecutor Mueller, I called him up and gave him an earful this morning.

 It is not Congress's job to get involved with executive branch employees, whether they're getting fired or hired.

-You know, the the man at the top of the the man who's at the top of the executive branch is a president, and I'm sick of Congress getting involved in everything outside of what Congress is supposed to be doing, and I'd like to see Congress living on health plans like the rest of us.
+You know, the man who's at the top of the executive branch is a president, and I'm sick of Congress getting involved in everything outside of what Congress is supposed to be doing, and I'd like to see Congress living on health plans like the rest of us.

 They should take all that stuff away from them.

-How about they don't how about they don't get paid until they do their job?
+How about they don't get paid until they do their job?

 How about no more vacations till they do their job?

-You know, Tom Tillis is uh getting about a 29% approval rating.
+You know, Tom Tillis is getting about a 29% approval rating.

-That means something like seventy-one percent of the people either don't know who he is or don't like him.
+That means something like 71% of the people either don't know who he is or don't like him.

-You know, I I I I honestly don't understand some of these Republicans.
+You know, I honestly don't understand some of these Republicans.

 Steve Forbes don't raise taxes on the wealthy.

-I I guarantee you, but for the Freedom Caucus and a couple of good senators like you know, Ted and and Rand and a couple others, I'll be honest, I think these guys are gonna get an earful.
+I guarantee you, but for the Freedom Caucus and a couple of good senators like, you know, Ted and Rand and a couple others, I'll be honest, I think these guys are going to get an earful.

-Well, I also told him, Sean, that I'll be sending my money from South Carolina to North Carolina to help any primary challenge, and believe me, I gave Lindsay Graham's office an airful this morning as well.
+Well, I also told them, Sean, that I'll be sending my money from South Carolina to North Carolina to help any primary challenge.

-Because I told him, number one, that legislation Tom Till is trying to put forth is unconstitutional.
+And believe me, I gave Lindsey Graham's office an earful this morning as well because I told him, number one, that legislation Tom Tillis is trying to put forth is unconstitutional.

 You ought to go back to law school.